-This Mental Health Month, the Community Crisis Services, Inc. (CCSI) hosted a Call 988 event with other impactful nonprofits and public servants in the Greater Washington area, including Covenant House Greater Washington, Sasha Bruce, Aisha Braveboy, PG County States Attorney, Congressman Glenn Ivey, and Senator Malcolm Augustine.
+This Mental Health Month, the Community Crisis Services, Inc. (CCSI) hosted a Call 988 Suicide and Crisis Lifeline campaign event.
+The event included the presence and participation of other impactful nonprofits and public servants in the Greater Washington area, including Covenant House Greater Washington (CHGW), Sasha Bruce, Aisha Braveboy, Prince George's County States Attorney, Congressman Glenn Ivey, and Senator Malcolm Augustine.

-The event brought together policymakers, community advocates, public servants, and concerned citizens, all affected by mental health crises in some shape or form.
-Although most of us gathered by the call of our professional missions or volunteered responsibilities, there was no shortage of people who took the podium that did not have a more personal story to tell.
+Policymakers, community advocates, public servants, and concerned citizens, all affected by mental health crises in some shape or form, joined to support Call 988.
+Although most were gathered by the call of their professional missions or volunteered responsibilities, there was no shortage of people who took the podium that did not have a more personal story to tell.

 Here are the facts: